pjgeorg/pMR/README.md

-# About pMR
+# pMR #
-pMR is a C++ Library for <b>M</b>essage Passing.
+## pico Message Passing for RDMA ##
-It has been designed for One-sided communication, especially using <b>R</b>emote Direct Memory Access, to achieve best performance. pMR only supports a subset of all possible communication functions, in particular only these important for LQCD software, and relies on MPI as communication and process manager.
+pMR is a C++ communication library in particularly optimized for small messages.
-Therefore the unit prefix <b>p</b> (pico) has been added to its name.
+It exploits communication offloading and persistence provided by the NIC, which are typical features of RDMA.

-# Overview
+It only supports a limited low-level feature set, which allows to design a lightweight library that keeps software overhead to a minimum.

-Its main purpose is to hide Hardware (and Vendor) specific APIs behind a common, yet fine-grained, API with as little overhead as possible.
+While it uses a connection-oriented API that fits quite nicely on top of many hardware-specific or hardware-near APIs, it hides all hardware specific implementation details and quirks from the user.
-It uses a connection oriented communication pattern that maps quite well to various communication hardware.
+This approach allows the user to benefit from hardware-near optimizations while still writing hardware-agnostic code.

-This approach allows developers to have full control and push the Hardware to its limits without having to deal with any Hardware specific code.
+Apart from low-level point-to-point data transfers, pMR currently only supports global reduction.

 ### C API ###
-In addition, a limited and optional, C API is provided for C projects.
+In addition to the C++ API a limited C API is provided.

 ### Thread Support ###
 pMR supports multithreaded communication.
-Thread support is limited to only allowing one thread working on a particular connection, or a resource associated with it, simultanously.
+Thread support is limited to only one thread working on a particular connection, or a resource associated with it, simultanously.
-This means calls to functions associated with a particular connection have to be serialized.
+I.e., calls to functions associated with a particular connection have to be serialized.

 ### Documentation ###
 pMR uses [Doxygen](http://www.doxygen.org) to generate documentation (HTML) from its annotated sources.
 Check out section [Compilation](#compilation) about how to build the documentation in ./doc/html.

-# Compilation
+## Compilation ##
 It is suggested to build pMR as a static library using the included CMake files.
 Set up build environment using [CMake](http://www.cmake.org) (only out-of-source builds are allowed):